top of page

 Comparison of insoluble and soluble fiber

-• Soluble Fiber: This type dissolves in water and helps reduce cholesterol levels and regulate blood sugar.
+• Soluble fiber: Dissolves in water, helps reduce cholesterol, and balances blood sugar.

-• Insoluble Fiber: This type adds bulk to your stools and promotes healthy digestion.
+• Insoluble fiber: Adds bulk to stools and promotes healthy digestion.

-For a balanced diet, aim to include both types of fiber.
+For a balanced diet, aim to include both soluble and insoluble fiber from a variety of sources

 Varieties of High Fiber Foods